 - Ensure at least one or two auditee personnel are dedicated to supporting the audit over the designated period.

-- Ensure the technology for the remote audit is agreed upon and tested.
+- Ensure the technology for the virtual audit is agreed upon and tested.
 WebEx and Facetime are examples of available technology for tours and other options for video conferencing.